kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

 #### Entity { #entity }

 Use the `@EntityJdbc` annotation for optimal entity mapping.
-The annotation processor creates a result mapper for such a type ahead of time.
+The annotation allows the annotation processor to generate all necessary mappers in **one round** of annotation processing.
+Without this annotation, mappers are generated on-demand, which can require **multiple rounds** of processing and significantly increase compilation time.

 All nested entities are also expected to use this annotation.